marioguerriero/Memories/README.md

  * Markdown/HTML instead of simple text for memory content
  * Associate photos with your memories
  * Camera support
+ * Alternative view types for the home page
  * Localization support
  * Social Networks sharing
  * Protect your memories with a password